Shvier/proof-of-solvency/README.md

 ## benchmark

-In this directory, the `gadgets.rs` consists of scripts for tests such as generating balances and the CSV report; the `mod.rs` consists of the structs used for tests.
+In this directory, the `gadgets.rs` features functionalities for testing such as generating balances and the CSV report; the `mod.rs` consists of the structs used for testing.

 ## bench_data

 Our experimental data.
 The experiments were conducted on a PC with i9-13900KF and 32GB of memory.
-We also ran the program on a MacBook with the M1 Pro chip and 16GB of memory to fix the experimental error.
+We also ran the program on a MacBook with the M1 Pro chip and 16GB of memory.

 # Verify the Experiment